uktrade/tidy-json-to-csv/README.md

 Converts a subset of JSON to a set of tidy CSVs.
 Supports both streaming processing of input JSON and output of CSV, and so suitable for large files in memory constrained environments.

-Denormalised input JSON is assumed, and the output is normalised.
-If a nested object has an `id` field, it is assumed to be the primary key of a top-level table.
-All objects that have a nested object or array _must_ have an `id` field that serves as its primary key in the final output.
-If present, `id` must be the _first_ key in a map.
-All arrays must be arrays of objects rather than primitives.

-Although _mostly_ streaming, to support denormalised input JSON and to avoid repeating the same rows in normalised CSVs, an internal record of output IDs is maintained during processing.

 ## What problem does this solve?